Conservation-Law-Foundation/Federal-Environmental-Data/README.md

 Flood data (FEMA and NOAA)

+EJ Screen national and state (https://www.epa.gov/ejscreen/download-ejscreen-data)
+* make sure that we download at the census tract level for New Hampshire

-EJ Screen national and state (https://www.epa.gov/ejscreen/download-ejscreen-data) Specifically, make sure that we download:
+Specifically, make sure that we download:
 * PM2.5(ug/m3)
 * NATA Diesel PM (ug/m3)